Your briefing on Friday - The New York Times - Up News Info

 The videos that shook America

-"The most urgent filming someone is doing in this country right now is by black people with camera phones, "wrote our overall reviewer Wesley Morris.
+"The most urgent filming someone is doing in this country right now is by Black people with camera phones, ”writes our general critic Wesley Morris.

-The videos of George Floyd's murder in Minneapolis and of a meeting between a white woman and a black birder in Central Park are part of the "horrible visual mosaic of abuse,quot; in the United States, he wrote after examining the images that capture "false ancient alarms and exaggerated reactions, centuries-old hatreds, miserable inequalities ".
+Flooded with videos of George Floyd in Minneapolis and a meeting between a white woman and a black bird watcher in Central Park, "a horrible visual mosaic of abuse," Mr. Morris found himself bent over the sink, thinking of a patti labelle song

+In it, she sings: "I thought you already knew me, but you don't know it."

 This is what is happening the most.

-North Korea: The government lashed out at Seoul and Washington on Thursday, threatening to scrap key parts of the deals with South Korea and liken the United States to a setting sun overshadowed by China.
+Philippines President Rodrigo Duterte is preparing to sign a new anti-terrorism bill that is drafted so broadly that it would allow to arrest government critics without a warrant or charge.

+Madeleine McCann case: German prosecutors smashed hopes on Thursday that a British girl who disappeared from a resort in Portugal in 2013, when she was a young girl, was found alive.
+Authorities are now investigating a 43-year-old man on suspicion of murder.

-United States-Iran: Michael R. White, a Navy veteran held in Iran for nearly two years, was on his way home on Thursday, his mother said, the day after an Iranian scientist held in the United States returned to Iran.
+United States-Iran: Michael R. White, a Navy veteran held in Iran for almost two years, was On his way home Thursday, his mother said, the day after an Iranian scientist incarcerated in the United States returned to Iran.

-Oil spill in Russia: President Vladimir Putin declared a state of emergency in a region of northern Siberia after A large oil spill made a river crimson and threatened to significantly harm the Arctic environment.
-The leakage of more than 20,000 tons of diesel is said to be one of the worst accidents in Russia.
+Oil spill in Russia: President Vladimir Putin declared a state of emergency in a region of northern Siberia after a large fuel spill turned a river red and threatened to significantly harm the Arctic environment.
+The leakage of more than 20,000 tons of diesel fuel is said to be one of the worst accidents in Russia.

-Snapshot: Above, the cast of "Cabaret Under the Balconies,quot; is presented in a nursing home in eastern France.
-It was him first professional theatrical performance in France since its theaters went out in March.
+Snapshot: Above, the cast of "Cabaret Under the Balconies,quot; performing in a nursing home in eastern France.
+It was him First professional theatrical performance in France since the theaters went dark in March.
 Except for a real-life couple, who were allowed to kiss, none of the artists played.

+European office: In Denmark, a congregation established a church on the site of a heavy metal music festival.
+They call it Copenheaven.

+Britain's Green Moment: With a boom in wind power and a drop in carbon dioxide emissions, the nation has succeeded in clean energy.

 Now a break from the news